author/template-cross-runtime/README.md

 ## Getting Started

-Create a new repository, [using this one as a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 1. Run `npm run setup` to setup the initial environments.
 Run `npm run resetup` if you need to clear/start again.